-Mobile homes can be damaged during our violent thunderstorms and hurricanes in Florida.
-You must install mobile home tie-downs to keep your home stable during wind events and storms.
+Tie-downs keep your home stable during wind events and storms.
 Mobile homes are also vulnerable to uplifting winds if they don’t have skirting around the perimeter of the home.

-Mobile home Tie Downs used in Florida
+Mobile home Tie-Downs used in Florida

 Florida mobile homes use metal rods driven into the ground around the home at specified distances to keep your home tightly in place.
-There are different kinds of ground anchors or tie downs for Floridas soil conditions.
-Auger anchors (as shown here on the right) are the most commonly used tie down and are used in hard soil and soft soil.
+There are different kinds of ground anchors or tie-downs for Florida’s soil conditions.
+Auger anchors (as shown here on the right) are the most commonly used tie-down and are used in hard soil and soft soil.